Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-networkobject-parenting.md

 ## Opt-out

-Before we dig deeper into this feature proposal, it needs to be said that this feature is going to be behind a bool flag that can be toggled on the `NetworkObject` inspector UI, which will be enabled by default but experienced developer can opt-out from it and wouldn't be running any of this logic if they were to implement a solution on their own.
+Before we dig deeper into this feature proposal, it needs to be said that this feature is going to be behind a bool flag that can be toggled on the `NetworkObject` inspector UI, which will be enabled by default but experienced developers can opt-out from it and wouldn't be running any of this logic therefore they could to implement a solution on their own as well.

 ## Rules